 Pair your Mount Tabor visit with other Portland gems:

-• Hawthorne District: Nearby shops, cafés, and local art for a perfect post-hike reward.
+- Hawthorne District: Nearby shops and cafés for a post-walk reward.

 Travel Notes